Spanish battleship Pelayo: 1888–1898

-Under the command of Capitán de navío (Ship-of-the-Line Captain) Pascual Cervera y Topete, a future contralmirante (counter admiral) who had supervised her construction, Pelayo made her delivery voyage late in 1888.
+Under the command of Ship-of-the-Line Captain Pascual Cervera y Topete, who had supervised her construction, Pelayo made her delivery voyage late in 1888.
 She received her battle ensign, donated by Asturias and embroidered in Gijón.
 She returned to Toulon in January 1889 for modifications and improvements.
 After their completion, she returned to Spain in September 1889 and was assigned to the Training Squadron.

 In September 1889, clashes occurred between Spanish forces and Moroccans over attacks on and the capture of a number of warships and merchant ships in Moroccan waters.
 The Training Squadron departed Cádiz and proceeded to Al Hoceima on the coast of Morocco on 23 September 1889, joining Isla de Luzón and the screw frigate there.
 The Training Squadron′s commander, Contralmirante (Counter Admiral) Carranza, considered making Pelayo his flagship, but Pelayo′s commanding officer, Cervera, opposed it because he viewed Pelayo as unworthy of the role because she still lacked her main guns, so Carranza instead hoisted his flag aboard Gerona.
 The unprotected cruiser arrived at Al Hoceima from Tangier with emissaries from Sultan Hassan I of Morocco to negotiate the release of prisoners from the captured fishing vessel Miguel y Teresa.

 In December 1889, Pelayo encountered a severe storm in the Gulf of Lion which forced her to remain off Marseille without entering port.
 She finally put in at Mahón on Menorca in the Balearic Islands with minor damage.
 In April 1890, she returned to Toulon to have her main guns installed.
 The President of France, Sadi Carnot, visited her on 19 April 1890 during her stay in Toulon.